SC-Christopher92/Taskforce-Excommunicado/MAD_DOGS/MAD_DOGS 0.8 (TFE core rules).md

 |              |            |           |             |              |              |              |              |
 |              |            |           |             |              |              |              |              |
 |              |            |           |             |              |              |              |              |
-##### Traumas
+##### Experience
+1. **Initial Character Creation**: When you first create your character, you allocate skill levels.
+These are the starting points for your skills.
-After the initial character creation the only way to improve a character's skill level is to fail.
-A failed roll will gain a character a trauma.
-Traumas can be spent on skills
+2. **Improving Skills**: After character creation, the only way to increase a skill level is by failing a roll related to that skill.
-- (lore note this is maybe some DPI mind thing that they developed that literally lets agents focus trauma into learning new skills idk.)
+3. **Earning Experience Points (XP)**: When a character fails a roll, they gain an experience point (XP).
+This represents the character learning from their mistakes or experiences, possibly through some sort of mental training or process like DPI (if that's what you intended).
+4. **Spending XP**: Experience points can then be spent to increase skills.
+To increase a skill, you need to spend a certain amount of XP on it.
+5. **Resetting the Counter**: After spending the required amount of XP to increase a skill, you reset the XP counter for that skill back to 0.
+This means you start again from scratch in terms of accumulating XP for that skill.
+6. **Skill Progression**: The amount of XP needed to progress from one skill level to another increases with each tier.
+For example, to move from Novice to Apprentice might require 10 XP, but to move from Apprentice to Journeyman might require 50 XP.

 | Traumas | Skill Level |
 | ------- | ----------- |